 One of the greatest adventures in Iceland has long been to embark on a road trip around the Ring Road.
-Iceland’s Ring Road or Route 1 as it’s officially known, circles around the island for 1,339 kilometers (832 miles) and connects the most populous parts of Iceland.
+Iceland’s Ring Road, or Route 1 as it’s officially known, circles around the island for 1,339 kilometers (832 miles) and connects many of the best attractions in Iceland.
 For most of its length, it is two lanes but some portions of the road are still the original 1940s country roads, and contain hazards such as blind curves and blind hills, one lane bridges, and narrow passes.
-Most of it is paved, but there are some portions on Iceland’s rugged east coast that are gravel.
-Driving Iceland’s Ring Road more than once, and one of those times in the dead of winter.
-We’ve had a few “oh-shit” moments now, so we compiled these tips for driving Iceland’s Ring Road.
-And most apply no matter what time of the year you decide to go on this Icelandic adventure.
+Most of Route 1 is paved, but there are some portions on Iceland’s rugged east coast that are gravel.
+Driving Iceland’s Ring Road is really an adventure best suited for a trip anytime between March and November, but it’s definitely possible to do if you’re visiting Iceland in the winter.

 1. Don’t drive Iceland’s Ring Road in winter.

 Driving Iceland’s Ring Road in winter is not for the faint of heart.
 In Iceland the weather can change in the blink of an eye.
-Roads can become impassible and distances that Google Maps say are 5 hours become 10 hours.
+Roads can become impassible and distances that Google Maps say are 5 hours easily become 10 hours.

 2. Rent a 4 wheel drive vehicle and, if it’s an option, spring for studded tires.
 Studded tires help driving on the slippery, and often ice covered roads.

 We’ve also driven the Ring Road at other times of the year and you’re going to want a 4WD regardless of whether it’s winter or not.
-There are loads of places to explore, but insurance won’t cover you when you decide to take a car on F roads and the contract stated it wasn’t suitable for that.
+There are loads of places to explore, but insurance won’t cover you when you decide to take a car on F Roads and the contract stated it wasn’t suitable for that.
 If there’s one thing you splurge on when visiting Iceland, let it be a 4WD rental.

-3. Bookmark the Vegagerdin.is website.
+4. Bookmark the Vegagerdin.is website.

-4. Download the 112 Iceland app.
+5. Download the 112 Iceland app.

 Simply download the app, fill in your name and an emergency contact, and save.
 You can even periodically check in through the app to create a trail of breadcrumbs just in case something does go wrong.
 It works regardless of whether you’re driving or hiking Iceland in winter.
 ICE-SAR, the association of search and rescue in Iceland, would much rather you check in periodically and never need them than for you to have an accident and have to waste valuable time just trying to track your location.

-5. Have a paper map.
+6. Have a paper Iceland road map.

-6. Fill up when you see a gas station.
+7. Fill up when you see a gas station.

 You can also use this handy map of all the gas stations in Iceland to help plan ahead.

-7. Speaking of gas stations, never leave the rental car counter without verifying what type of fuel the car takes first.
+8. Speaking of gas stations, never leave the rental car counter without verifying what type of fuel the car takes first.

 I was blissfully filling my basket with Skyr when Tim came in and said: “We’ve got a problem.”